BlackHammerMc-2025/BookShelf/README.md

 If you make the server unplayable for others, we will make the server unplayable for you.
 We will tolerate and not moderate hacking, toxicity, grief, and other things that aren't doxxing.
+We do not encourage hate speech, illegal acts, or anything similar.
 (If you have any more suggestions for policies email me or leave it in the discussions tab.)

+---

+### 🐜 Bug Reporting

+Email the issue to blackhammermc.2025@protonmail.com with some proof, E.g Video, screenshot, etc.

 ---